mreznits/spectro-cloud/education-engineer/tutorial.md

 Have a nice day! 👋
 ```

+[Based on the output above, the kubectl cluster-info command is not for _checking_ for connectivity between the cluster and the API, but for _establishing_ the connectivity.
+TODO: verify]: #
-Use the CLI to check for connectivity with the Kubernetes cluster and the Kubernetes API.
+To check for connectivity with the Kubernetes cluster and the Kubernetes API, use the following command:

 ```
 $ kubectl cluster-info --context kind-kind